-Creating a baby registry was one of the most confusing parts about pregnancy.
+Creating a baby registry was one of the most stressful decisions in pregnancy.
 It felt like I was making a commitment as large as marriage.
-I mean, this is the first real parenting choice!
+It is the first real parenting choice.

 “You can’t live inside a bubble Liv!”

 …My husband after I complain to him about the companies using flame retardants on infant car seats.

 We live in a world full of toxic substances that are outside of our control.
 If we spend our entire lives worrying about everything, we never really live!

 I don’t know about you but if something IS inside my realm of control, I would like to make smarter choices.

 Considering flame retardants are endocrine disruptors that linked to reproductive issues and cancer, I think i’ll pass! (source)

 What I am trying to accomplish with my family, as well as to help others, is cultivate a compounding state of health by REDUCING our exposure to toxic substances over time.

 Ya know, kinda like compounding interest.

 You start with nothing but then it builds on itself and eventually turns into one large nest egg that you can live off the rest of your life. (hopefully!)